stefansbv/planned-copy/README.md

 ```

 The `yacm install linux` command will copy the `linux/ackrc` file to
 `/home/user/.ackrc` and will set the permissions to `0644`.

-Simple,
-but complicated...
+This configuration file is automatically generated/updated by the `yacm
+resu linux` command, but the destination path is initially undefined
+and have to be edited manually for every record.

 License And Copyright
 ---------------------